BDSM sex experience

 Are you unsure whether you prefer to lead, submit – or find both appealing?
 Then it's worth exploring your feelings more closely.
 A BDSM sex self-test can help you better understand your preferences.
 Ask yourself, for example:

-• Do you value responsibility – or are you attracted to the idea of letting go completely?
+#4 Are you drawn to responsibility – or are you attracted to the idea of letting go completely?

-• Do you like to feel the impact you have on others – or do you love feeling small and led?
+#5 Do you enjoy feeling the impact you have on others – or do you love feeling small and led?

 If you identify with the active, assertive role, you're more likely to belong to the dominant spectrum (Dom or Top).
 If you feel more comfortable in the receptive role, there's a strong case for a submissive side (Sub or Bottom).
-If both perspectives appeal to you—depending on your mood or partner—you might have the potential to switch.
+If both perspectives appeal to you—depending on your mood or partner—you might have a switch within you.

 9. BDSM Sex for Beginners - First BDSM Sex Experience